mojaloop/ml-perf-characterization/cpu-profiling/cl-position-handler/README.md

 - **Parellel processing**: Tried `sync: false` in Kafka consumer configuration, and it didn't work.
 Got lot of errors in console.log with the existing kafka library and with new snapshot version, got issues with table locks in the database.
 - **Scalability**: In the current configuration, we are using a **Destination FSP ID** as key to the kafka message and hence only one position handler need to process all the requests for a DFSP.
 It is a problem in production scenario, because if a DFSP wants to send high loads, ther is no option interms of scalabilty.
 We need to look if there are any standary practises to acheive scalability in the fintech world because it looks like a common issue in this space.
 (Ex: Partitioning DFSP position, Parallelism with row level locking...etc)
 - **Issue with Notification Handler**: Found an issue with Notification handler while working on this.
 When the endpoints of a DFSP are configured with non-exitent dfsp hosts, then the nofication handler is freezing sending the http requests to those hosts and timingout.
 It's taking more than 15s to timeout and hence the messages are piling up in the kafaka topic.
+- The Prepare/Fulfil handlers are not correctly setting the optimised Message Key as the FSPIOP-Destination (DFSP-ID) is currently being used.
+This may result in unnecessary MySQL row lock contention.
+We need a follow-up story for this as this should be changed as follows:
+    - Prepare should be using the PayerFSP-ID as the Message Key
+    - Fulfil should be using the PayeeFSP-ID as the Message Key
+    - Abort should be using the PayerFSP-ID as the Message Key
+- We can further increase the concurrent processing per DFSP by using the Account-ID instead of the DFSP-ID as the Message Key. <-- we should also create a follow-up story for this
+- Also document that the current "batch-process" logic of the position handler (and most likely other handlers, e.g. prepare, fulfil, and even notifications) is failing due to an error/bug that requires further investigation. (ref: https://github.com/mojaloop/project/issues/3488,  https://github.com/mojaloop/project/issues/3489)
+- We should also avoid using a hash partition strategy due to the extra partition overhead, and head-ache of partition management based on the key-space to ensure an even distribution.
+We should instead use a custom consistent partitioner strategy. <-- we should also create a follow-up story for this

 ## Follow-up stories